obrunet/GCP_Data_Engineering/Theory/DB_scale.md

 - supported only on partitioned tables & used when filters or aggregations are frequently used.

 ## Querying data
+- BQ supports the use of parameterized queries (specified by an @param_name)
+- BQ can query multiple tables at once (using the wildcard * in a table name)

+2 types of queries:
+- interactive - by default - executed immediately
+- batch : queued up & run when resources are available (pro: resources are drawn from a shared resource pool and batch queries do not count)

 ## External data access
+Instead of first loading data into BQ, you can create a reference to an external source (known as federated sources) such as
+- Cloud Bigtable
+- Cloud Storage
+- Google Drive

+You can create either permanent or temporary (available for 24 hrs, useful for one-time operations) external tables

 ## BigQuery ML
+This allows users to build ML models in BigQuery rather than programming models & supports atm :
+- Linear regression
+- Binary logistic regression
+- Multiclass logistic regression
+- K-means clustering
+- TensorFlow models